dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 memory allocation for each row.

-In both worlds, the item type information is carried by both the core interface and the cursoring interface.
+In both worlds, the item type information is carried by both the core interface and the cursoring mechanism.
 In the IEnumerable world, this type information is part of the .Net type, while in the IDataView world, the type information is much richer and contained in the schema, rather than in the .Net type.